Updated: June 18, 2025

 How a broker can help you get approved for a £500,000 mortgage

-You may well have done the maths yourself and worked out that a £500,000 mortgage is perfectly feasible but it’s worth getting that peace of mind before you embark on the lengthy process of applying for the mortgage.
+You may have done the maths and worked out that a £500,000 mortgage is perfectly feasible, but it’s worth getting that peace of mind before you embark on the lengthy process of applying for the mortgage.
 That’s where a broker can help.
 With expertise in mortgages of this size, an advisor can:

-2. Based on that amount, recommend which lenders – including those who only work exclusively with brokers – are likely to give you the most attractive rates and terms for your circumstances.
+- Based on that amount, recommend which lenders, including those who only work exclusively with brokers, will likely give you the most attractive rates and terms for your circumstances.

-3. Share advice on any ways you could make your money go further be it by sourcing lenders willing to offer above 4.5 times a salary, assessing whether an interest-only mortgage is an option or advising on any government schemes you might be eligible for.
+- Share advice on any ways you could make your money go further, such as sourcing lenders willing to offer above 4.5 times a salary, assessing whether an interest-only mortgage is an option, or advising on any government schemes you might be eligible for.

 The deposit required

 Most lenders are looking for at least 10% of the property’s value as a deposit.
-The size of your mortgage is not relevant here as the minimum deposit requirements are based largely on the value of the home you are buying.
+The size of your mortgage is not relevant here, as the minimum deposit requirements are mainly based on the value of the home you are buying.

-If you can increase your deposit up to 25%, the number of lenders willing to loan to you will increase while the monthly repayments would decrease.
+If you can increase your deposit by up to 25%, the number of lenders willing to loan will increase, while the monthly repayments will decrease.

-If for whatever reason you’re hoping to pay closer to a 5% deposit, then talk to a broker because, while lenders offering such a deal might be rare, they do exist.
+If you’re hoping to pay closer to a 5% deposit, talk to a broker.
+While lenders offering such a deal might be rare, they do exist.

 Get matched with a broker specialising in £500,000 mortgages

-For some, £500,000 is a large amount of money and when your dream home is potentially at stake, it’s worth working with a professional to ensure you’re getting the best mortgage deal possible from a lender that’s right for you.
+For some, £500,000 is a large amount of money, and when your dream home is potentially at stake, it’s worth working with a professional to ensure you’re getting the best mortgage deal possible from the right lender.

-A broker can calculate with more accuracy how much a £500,000 mortgage would cost in your specific circumstances, whether your salary is enough to make it happen and what your monthly repayments would look like.
-The brokers we work with have experience in this size of mortgage and can offer bespoke advice as well as application support for your £500,000 mortgage.
+A broker can more accurately calculate the cost of a £500,000 mortgage in your specific circumstances, whether your salary is enough to make it happen, and what your monthly repayments would look like.
+The brokers we work with have experience in this size of mortgage and can offer bespoke advice and application support for your £500,000 mortgage.

-Call 0808 189 0463 or fill out an enquiry form for a free, no obligation consultation with a broker we’ve handpicked for you today.
+Call 0330 822 0505 or fill out an enquiry form for a free, no-obligation consultation with a broker we’ve handpicked for you today.

 FAQs